8 Ways to Build Brand Loyalty + Examples of Companies that Nailed It

 Consistency is a crucial element in building loyalty.
 Customers will form a particular perception of your brand and want to feel it every time they interact with it.

-So, brand consistency comes in the form of an excellent online experience to be continuously delivered to your customers.
+So, brand consistency comes in the form of an excellent experience to be continuously delivered to your customers.

 We can also talk about visual consistency.
 Try to maintain the same high-quality in your logo and design elements on all devices.